himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 07/Usecase07.md

      ![](./media/usx6.png)

 1. It should prompt you to log into Azure as shown.
-Open the link shown in terminal and Complete this step, then let the script run till complete.
+Open the link shown in terminal and complete this step, then let the script run till complete.

      ![](./media/usx7.png)